Tundus/Python/Zed_Shaw/Route2Diamonds/readme.txt

 This is a fully functioning program (main.py to start with) but rooms are unfinished.
 Only reception, meat room, knife room were implemented.
 If I have the time I will do the rest.
 You can do that too.
 Rooms are in scene.py.
 Study existing rooms and follow their lead.
 It will make your rooms nicely tie in.

 Combat engine is out of scope.
+If you want to utilise it please have a look at the Gothon Game for ideas.
+For your convenience combat.py is placed in here.
+It is a slightly advanced version of my Gothon Game solution since you can choose from more than one game but be warried the heavy part is ahead.

-Implementing a non db version is out of scope.
+Implementing a non db version (without saving stages) is out of scope.